kubewarden/community/CONTRIBUTOR_LADDER.md

     CoC](https://github.com/kubewarden/community/blob/main/CODE_OF_CONDUCT.md)
   - Follow the project contributing guide
   - Follow the roadmap set to the applied mentorship program
-  - Report regularly the work in progress to mentor from the maintainers team
+  - Report regularly the work in progress to their mentor from the maintainers team
 - Requirements (one or several of the below):
   - Show up at meetings, takes notes
   - Submit feedback on issues and PRs